Qite/Umbraco-Inception/README.md

 The converters we provide (all living in Umbraco.Inception.Converters) are JsonConverter (generic), MediaIdConverter, ModelConverter (generic), MultipleMediaIdConverter, UBooleanConverter, UDateTimeConverter.

-If you want to write your own than you need to create a class that inherits [TypeConverter]("http://msdn.microsoft.com/en-us/library/system.componentmodel.typeconverter(v=vs.110).aspx") and override the following methods:
+If you want to write your own then you need to create a class that inherits [TypeConverter]("http://msdn.microsoft.com/en-us/library/system.componentmodel.typeconverter(v=vs.110).aspx") and override the following methods:

 - public override bool CanConvertFrom(ITypeDescriptorContext context, Type sourceType)